 One of ENO’s most impressive underquilts is the Blaze.
 The ENO Blaze is a 750 fill duck down insulated underquilt, designed for temps down to 30F.
 They sell this as a 4 season capable underquilt, when combined with other gear appropriate for winter temps.

 The down used in the Blaze is real duck down that has been sustainably sourced.
 It features Downtek technology which drastically increases the natural water repellency of real down.
 The shell is made of ripstop nylon finished with a DWR finish.

 The Blaze has shock cord suspension rails and is very easy to get exactly right under your hammock.
 This underquilt weighs 24 ounces and is 6′ 6″ long.

-It retails for $299.95 (For the latest prices and discounts, check here), which many find is very reasonable for the quality of the Blaze.
+It retails for $299.95, which many find is very reasonable for the quality of the Blaze.
 If you need a super warm underquilt and don’t want to wait for a custom made one, this is a good route to go.

 Kammok was founded out of a need for tough hammock gear after the founder experienced a fall in the middle of the night due to a failure in his equipment.
 Kammok is growing quickly and can now be found through major outdoor retailers like REI.

 It goes without saying that when a brand specializes in one type of gear, they can truly become masters.
 Kammok is top-notch quality and their Koala underquilt is a perfect example of the great products this brand creates.

 Despite being a cute name the Koala underquilt is seriously warm and well-designed.
 The Koala is designed for those chilly nights.
 It is highly resistant to water/moisture and features Kammok’s CustomFit adjustments, making it easy to have this quilt roomy or quite snug depending on your tastes.